judepayne/perf-bench/README.md

 add to your project.clj

-    [perf-bench "0.1.4"]
+    [perf-bench "0.1.5"]

 use in code

     ...(:require [perf-bench :as b])...

-Use the `bench` macro which takes as arguments a function and a number of iterations to run the function to measure average time taken by the function in ms (miliseconds)
+Use the one of the bench-marking macros which takes as arguments a function and a number of iterations to run the function to measure average time taken by the function in ms (miliseconds)

 Say you benchmark a thousand writes to disk and have a vector called my-times of a thousand numbers in ms, you can then call: